Zunaeed-Imran/Laravel_Tutorial/README.md

 -   `php artisan db:seed` with this command we can seed. it randomly generated user in the 'user' table.
 -   `php artisan migrate:refresh` this command will refersh also can delete random table if i commant seed:line.
 -   `php artisan migrate:refresh --seed` it will refresh and seed a new table.

+-   `php artisan make:model File_name` for mking model in the model folder.

 ### Done task for today